daronphang/programming-resources/networking/policies/CORS.md

 ## Cross-Origin Resource Sharing (CORS)

-CORS is an HTTP-header based mechanism for integrating applications.
-CORS defines a way for client web applications that are **loaded in one domain to interact with resources in a different domain**.
+CORS is a browser security mechanism that controls whether a web page can make requests to a different origin.
+It defines a way for client web applications that are **loaded in one domain to interact with resources in a different domain**.
 This is useful because complex applications often reference third-party APIs and resources in their client-side code.

 CORS is an **extension of SOP**.
 You need CORS when you want to pull data from external APIs that are public/authorized.
 You also need CORS if you want to allow third-party access to your own server resources.